🦺

 OT/L, CAPS, ECHM

 Hello!
 I am Kelly.
-I am a CAPS Certified Aging in Place Specialist and certified Occupational Therapist with 25+ years of hands-on experience in hospitals, rehabilitation centers, and home settings - plus nearly two decades of remodeling experience.
+I am a CAPS Certified Aging in Place Specialist and certified Occupational Therapist with 25+ years of hands-on experience in hospitals, rehabilitation centers, and home settings - plus nearly two decades of personal remodeling experience.
 I founded Adaptable Abodes to bridge clinical insight with real-world design.
+I do not perform the work on your home, I help you navigate the process.

 Certifications